How to write an seo-optimized article that can rank in Google?

 The meta title and description

 A common mistake is not to fill in a meta title and meta description.
-This is the title and the text that search engines display within the search results.
-This is important for two reasons.
+It is the title and the text that search engines display within the search results.
+It is essential for two reasons.

 1. Additional information for the search engines